amitparag/Attention-Classification/README.md

         The Gelsight sensors are susceptible to damage.
 After a few experiments, the gel pad on one the sensors started to leak gel while second one somehow got scrapped off.
         We initially started with 2 sensors, but then discarded the data from one of the sensors.
-        It should also be notes that the usb-c cabel connected to the GelSight sensors gets disconnected a lot in the middle of experiments.
-So you will have to redo the same experiment multiple times - frustrating but c'est la vie.
-        The pins of the mini sensor is a bit dodgy.

 <div style="display: flex; justify-content: center;">